nakaohideki/CRUD-Angular/README.md

 # Backend

-For this project simulation scope, the backend server was set at [typicode](https://my-json-server.typicode.com/nakaohideki/backend-Angular/products), an online backend server designed only for simulations purposes. (changes that would be made by put, patch, and delete HTTP methods requests are not kept in the database).
+For this project simulation scope code, the backend server was set at [typicode](https://my-json-server.typicode.com/nakaohideki/backend-Angular/products), an online backend server designed only for simulations purposes. (changes that would be made by put, patch, and delete HTTP methods requests are not kept in the database).

 # Application deploy

+During this application deploy it was developed an integration with another open source data base.
+The access to this data base passed to be done by http methods, and the authentication process in the http request headers.

-To enjoy this application result, click [here](https://crud-app-in-angular.netlify.app/).
+To enjoy this application result integration, click [here](https://crud-app-angular-full-stack.netlify.app/).